 School equipment that is no longer needed by a department cannot be thrown away or discarded.
 If not transferred directly to another school department, all school equipment must be sent to the Surplus Property Office for disposal.
+Under no circumstances can state-owned property be disposed of, donated, traded-in, or given to another entity without approval of the State Surplus Property Office.

 What is Surplus Property?